jyviko/claude-o/README.md

 1. **Task Spawning**: When you spawn a task, the orchestrator:
    - Creates a new git worktree in `~/.claude-o/worktrees/<project>/<task-timestamp>/`
    - Creates a new branch `fix/<task-name-timestamp>`
-   - Generates a `TASK.md` file with task details
+   - Generates task files in `.claude-o/` directory with versioned naming
-   - Opens a new terminal with Claude Code running in that worktree
+   - Launches Claude in a detached tmux session (runs in background)

 2. **Task Completion**: When a task is complete:
    - Create a `.task_complete` file in the worktree